decretist/Dissertation/Chapter2/chapter2.md

-*distinctiones*.[^10] Gratian was working within a well-established genre of academic writing in medieval Latin literature, the canonical collection.[^11] The *Decretum* followed in the footsteps of any number of systematic canonical collections in which the material was organized by topic that had been in circulation since the beginning of the eleventh century.[^12]
+*distinctiones*.[^10] Gratian was working within a well-established genre of academic writing in medieval Latin literature, the canonical collection.[^11] The *Decretum* followed in the footsteps of any number of systematic canonical collections that had been in circulation since the beginning of the eleventh century in which the material was organized by topic.[^12]

-Twelfth-century readers of a canonical collection did not necessarily expect all (or even any) of the words they read to have been written by the author.
-They expected instead to find the distinctive contribution of the author in the selection, editing, and arrangement of words not his own: canons of councils, decrees of popes, and extracts from patristic authorities and secular law, often accompanied by traditional inscriptions ascribing the texts (accurately or inaccurately) to recognized authoritative sources.
+Twelfth-century readers of a canonical collection did not necessarily expect its compiler to have written all (or even any) of the words they read.
+They expected instead to find the distinctive contribution of the compiler in the selection, editing, and arrangement of texts not his own: canons of councils, decrees of popes, and extracts from patristic authorities and secular law, often accompanied by traditional inscriptions ascribing the texts (accurately or inaccurately) to recognized authoritative sources.
 Gratian met this expectation.
-Around seventy percent of the text of the vulgate *Decretum* comes from the tradition of canonical texts accumulated over the first millennium of the church's history.[^13] An extremely important part of the authorial activity of Gratian, then, did consist precisely in the collection and selection of material from the canonical tradition and in his presentation and organization of the texts that he had collected and selected.
+Around seventy percent of the text of the vulgate *Decretum* comes from the tradition of canonical texts accumulated over the first millennium of the church's history.[^13] An extremely important part of the authorial activity of Gratian, then, did consist in the collection and selection of material from the canonical tradition and in his presentation and organization of the texts that he had collected and selected.